 Incorporate beneficial bacteria

 As we understand the importance of beneficial bacteria, specialized diets and products are being introduced into the market that utilize or promote beneficial bacteria.
 These products can be classified into two groups, prebiotics and probiotics.

 Prebiotics are soluble dietary fibers that promote the growth of beneficial bacteria in the gastrointestinal tract.
 Prebiotics are present in many natural foods; chicory root and garlic, for instance, contain inulin that feeds and maintains beneficial bacteria such as Lactobacillus acidophilus

 in the gastrointestinal tract.
 Inulin contains sugars that cannot be digested by animal digestive enzymes or other bacteria, ensuring a healthy population of only beneficial intestinal flora.

 Probiotics on the other hand, are actual cultures of beneficial bacteria used to fortify existing populations.
-Products such as Probiotic Soft Chews and
+Products such as our Probiotic Soft Chews and

 Bene-Bac Plus are ideal for re-establishing beneficial bacteria compromised through the use of antibiotics or other medications.
 They can also be used for newborn puppies to aid in digestion and better nutrient absorption for healthy growth.

 To make supplementation easier and more convenient, consider quality foods such as our

 Signature Series® Adult Dog Food, containing probiotics to promote better health and nutrition.
 In the case of beneficial bacteria, good things do come in small packages.